harmslab/epistasis/docs/pages/anatomy.rst

   * **Additive** : a first-order EpistasisLinearRegression used to approximate the additive effects of mutations
   * **Nonlinear** : a ``lmfit.MinizerResults`` object returned by the ``lmfit.minimize`` function for estimating the nonlinear scale in a genotype-phenotype map.
-  * **Linear** : a high-order EpistasisLinearRegression used to approximate the epistatic interactions in a nonlinear genotype-phenotype map.